benji300/joplin-persistent-layout/README.md

 Keyboard shortcuts can be assigned in user options via `Tools > Options > Keyboard Shortcuts` to all [commands](#commands) which are assigned to the `Tools` menu context.
 In the keyboard shortcut editor, search for the command label where shortcuts shall be added.

+## User options

+This plugin adds provides user options which can be changed via `Tools > Options > Persistent Layout`.

 ## Feedback